stewcop23/science-bioethics/science-bioethics-questions.md

 ### 1. What is the technology or application itself?
 How is it used?
 What are the relevant facts about it?

+Embryonic stem cells are pluripotent stem cells derived from the inner cell mass of a blastocyst, an early-stage pre-implantation embryo.

 [General info (science daily)](https://www.sciencedaily.com/terms/embryonic_stem_cell.htm#:~:text=Embryonic%20stem%20cells%20(ESCs)%20are,%3A%20ectoderm%2C%20endoderm%20and%20mesoderm.).
 ES cells are pluripotent, that is, they are able to differentiate into all derivatives of the three primary germ layers: ectoderm, endoderm, and mesoderm.